30+ Things To Know When Planning a Beach Wedding

 What to do in the event of bad weather?

-Bad weather is a big seaside consideration.
-It’s important to ensure you have tents or another type of covered section where guests can shelter if the weather takes a turn for the worst.
-Also consider having a plan ‘B’ option of another location just in case an outdoor beach wedding isn’t conducive on that day.
+Bad weather is always something to consider for a seaside wedding.
+It’s a good idea to have tents or a covered space where guests can stay dry if the weather shifts.
+Also, have a backup location in mind just in case an outdoor ceremony isn’t possible on the big day.

 How much is a beach wedding?

-Beach weddings can be much cheaper or much more expensive than church or hotel-based weddings - it all depends on where the beach is and who it is owned by - plus all those additional extras, like decor, food and drink, the dress, and the size of the wedding party!
-At Sandals, if you stay 3 nights or longer your beach wedding is free!
+Beach weddings can be more budget-friendly or more expensive than hotel or church weddings—it all depends on the location, personal preferences, and extras like décor, food, drinks, and the size of your wedding party.
+At Sandals Resorts, if you stay 3 nights or longer, your beach wedding is free!

 Do you have to pay to have a wedding on the beach?